Call Us For Consultation (312) 427-6163

-The process of applying for a green card requires that an applicant receives a medical examination from an approved medical professional.
+Applying for a green card requires an applicant to receive a medical examination from an approved medical professional.
 If you have questions regarding the application and medical examination process, contact our Chicago immigration attorneys today.

 The medical examination required when you apply for a green card is not necessarily a physical or simple checkup.
 It is a medical screening necessary to determine if it is safe to allow you into the United States permanently.